 Depending on the specific problem, some treatment is difficult, if not impossible, to achieve with Invisalign alone.

 Braces on the other hand, are known to achieve impeccable results regardless of the number of dental and facial issues that need correcting.
 Braces use anchors and an arch wire to pull the teeth into place, making them the most powerful treatment method in moving teeth into a desired position.

 Braces can sometimes surpass the results achieved by Invisalign retainers.
 This is mainly because they have more force to move your teeth into the desired position.
-If you need to address issues with your back teeth, need to rotate teeth or move teeth vertically, Invisalign is unlikely to be a hit-able option.
+If you need to address issues with your back teeth, rotate or move teeth vertically, Invisalign is unlikely to be a viable option.
 Metal braces are often the best treatment for solving complex tooth and jaw issues.

 With recent advancements in the orthodontic industry, braces are no longer just traditional metal brackets and wires.
-Patients have a variety of choice including lingual and ceramic braces to ensure the braces are less noticeable.
-Not only that, but you can customize your brackets by making the wire colour similar to your enamel, so they appear natural and seamless or choose from a range of colours and have fun!
+Patients have a variety of choices including lingual and ceramic braces to ensure the braces are less noticeable.
+You can customize your brackets by making the wire colour similar to your enamel so they appear natural and seamless or choose from a range of colours and have fun!
 (Perfect for teens).

-Many people find braces are easier to manage, because they don’t need to be removed when eating or drinking.
-This is a better option for patients who are less inclined to stick to the routine of removing and reinstalling the Invisalign aligners after each meal.
-If daily commitments are not your strongest suit, we recommend you opt for traditional braces.
+Many people find braces are easier to manage because they don’t need to be removed when eating or drinking.
+This is a better option for patients who are less inclined to stick to removing and reinstalling the Invisalign aligners after each meal.
+If daily commitments are not your strongest suit, we recommend using traditional braces.

 So, which one is best?
 The truth is, when comparing braces vs Invisalign, it’s a close race.

-Both of these treatments are highly personalized and the choice depends entirely on you.
+Both treatments are highly personalised, and the choice depends entirely on you.
 One thing is for sure, all of our patients here at Maida Smiles deem orthodontic treatment an investment worth making.